marcvaldez/Socket-Programming-Tutorial/README.md

 - In .NET, this can be set by assigning `false` to the `Socket.Blocking` property.

-## Process Flow Diagram of a Typical Client and Server Using Sockets
+## Diagram of a Typical Socket Process Flow Using TCP

 ![Socket Flow Diagram](/docs/SocketFlowDiagram.png)